Bizarre

 10 Most Scary Paintings: William Adolphe Bouguereau, Dante and Virgil, 1850, Musée d’Orsay, Paris, France.

-Bouguereau used a passage from Dante Alighieri’s masterpiece as inspiration to create a work as realistic as it is raw in its content.
+William Adolphe Bouguereau used a passage from Dante Alighieri’s masterpiece as inspiration to create a work as realistic as it is raw in its content.
 As Dante and Virgil pass through the eighth circle of hell, they encounter two men fighting fiercely.
 One man is on his knees.
 At the same time, he receives the punishment of another who sticks his knee into his back and bites his neck in fury.

 10 Most Scary Paintings: Ken Currie, Gallowgate Lard.
 A blurry white face with clown-like makeup, no cheerful colors. only white foundation and blood on the lips that paint your his lips in red .
 Deep dark circles under the eyes.
 The background is black and the light that illuminates him is little

-Ken Currie, the Scottish painter, was obsessed with morbid faces and the effects of illness, old age and the passage of time on bodies.
+Ken Currie, the Scottish painter, was obsessed with morbid faces and the effects of illness, old age, and the passage of time on bodies.
 Here he has produced one of the most enigmatic self-portraits ever painted.
 A whitish face contrasts with the dark background.
 The lower part appears stained red and the nose severely battered.
 However, it is the deep black eyes that are the most terrifying detail of the work.

-Obsession with black
+7. Obsession with Black

 10 Most Scary Paintings: Odilon Redon, The Smiling Spider.
 A tarantula-like spider of gigantic proportions has eyes and a mischievous smile.
 The artist creates a hybrid being, humanizing the bug by looking for monstrosity in an ironic and morbid way.